 - 2.22.1 All officers are entitled to a day's paid leave on each public holiday subject to the exigencies of duty.
-However, in the case of officers who work part-time each day will have a pro-rata value according to their agreed hours of duty, for example: - - If an officer works 20 hours per week (50 per cent) they are entitled to 4 hours' paid leave for each public holiday. - If a part-time officer works 32 hours per week (80 per cent) they are entitled to 6.4 hours' paid leave for each public holiday - 2.22.2 When required to do duty on a public holiday constables and sergeants are entitled to: - where less than eight days' notice is received payment of double time plus another day off in lieu, to be treated as a public holiday; - in any other case payment at double-time; and - if the period of duty carried out on the public holiday is less than four hours, the appropriate allowance will be paid for a minimum of four hours. - 2.22.3 A requirement to work on a public holiday with less than 15 days' notice must be authorised by an officer of at least Assistant Chief Constable rank.
+For this purpose, a day's paid leave counts as a period of duty of 8 hours.
+However, in the case of officers who work part time each day will have a pro-rata value according to their agreed hours of duty, for example: - - If an officer works 20 hours per week (50 per cent) they are entitled to 4 hours' paid leave for each public holiday. - If an officer works 32 hours per week (80 per cent) they are entitled to 6.4 hours' paid leave for each public holiday. - 2.22.2 The same principle applies to officers who work full time and a VSA: It may be necessary to adjust the hours that they need to work on days that are not public holidays if there is a difference between the 8 hours paid leave they receive for the public holiday and the number of hours for which they would usually be rostered for duty on that day. - 2.22.3 When required to do duty on a public holiday constables and sergeants are entitled to: - where less than eight days' notice is received payment of double time plus another day off in lieu, to be treated as a public holiday; - in any other case payment at double time; and

+- if the period of duty carried out on the public holiday is less than four hours, the appropriate allowance will be paid for a minimum of four hours. - 2.22.4 A requirement to work on a public holiday with less than 15 days' notice must be authorised by an officer of at least Assistant Chief Constable rank.